azamzubairi/SNLP-Project/README.md

 ## Prerequisites
 Python 2.7 must be installed on the system and for MacOS a virtual environment is also needed.
 (To create a virtual environment on Mac follow the tutorial [here](http://exponential.io/blog/2015/02/10/install-virtualenv-and-virtualenvwrapper-on-mac-os-x/))

-Clone or Download the repo onto your system.
+Clone or Download the repo on your system.
 Go to the project directory and run

 ```bash
 pip install -r requirements.txt